 Among the 136 species of bird we found were 40 of Michael’s 45 hoped-for lifers.
 Highlights:

 21 Common Cuckoo and 7 Cuculus sp.
-We noted calling Common Cuckoo at elevations as high as 4300 m
+Common Cuckoo were singing at elevations as high as 4300 m (14,110 ft.)

 1 Black Woodpecker at Baizha Nature Reserve.
 Black Woodpecker is one of several species whose ranges cover northern-temperate Eurasia in a band from Europe to northeast China then spur southwestward to the Tibetan Plateau